BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 ## One-shot requests

 The monadic function that runs by `peach` has certain limitations.
 It cannot use an open socket to send a message.
 [One-shot](https://code.kx.com/q/basics/ipc/#sync-request-get) messages come to our rescue.
-A one-shot request opens a connection, sends an synchronous request and closes the connection.
+A one-shot request opens a connection, sends a synchronous request and closes the connection.
 In the example below, we send a one-shot request to a q process at `myhost:port` where dyadic function [fibonacci](https://code.kx.com/q4m3/1_Q_Shock_and_Awe/#112-example-fibonacci-numbers) is defined.

 ```q
 q) `:myhost:myport (`fibonacci; 5; 1 1)